How Can We Collaborate?

 Diversity & Access

-Sun Lit accepts a select roster of Own Voice author & publishing projects for consultation, DEIA advocacy, and support from vision mapping to editorial development to successful querying & publishing for multicultural women's, young adult, and children's genres.
+Sun Lit accepts a select roster of Own Voice author & publishing projects for consultation and deep support from vision to editorial development to successful querying & publishing for multicultural women's, young adult, and children's genres.

 Interested in positioning your work with a long view?
 We're learning & positioning ourselves and our clients for quality, longevity, and trust in Web3 projects, applying what it has taken generations to learn about publishing into the new internet of things.

 Have questions or ideas about Web3 projects?
 Contact Us.